Practical information for incoming exchange students in the Study Guide, for example:

 Apply during the application periods for the incoming exchange students:

 Fill in the electronic application form in the Mobility-Online system within the application period.
 Note that the application process includes several steps: the online application form is just the first step.
 The link will be active during the application periods:

 Required documents for the application

 All applicants in the field of culture and creative industries need to upload a Curriculum Vitae (CV) to the Mobility-Online system's step "Transcript of Records uploaded + additional attachments, if necessary”.

-These additional documents should be sent to the International Coordinator of the field in question BY REGULAR MAIL, digital portfolios by e-mail or some online file transfer system:
+These additional documents should be sent to the International Coordinator of the programme in question.
+Digital portfolios are sent by e-mail or an online file transfer system.
+Links to demo materials in music are sent by e-mail.

-International Coordinator / Degree Programmes in Conservation, Design, Film and Television and Media
+International Coordinator / Degree Programmes in Conservation, Design, Fashion and Clothing, Film and Television and Media

 P.O.
 Box 4072

-International Coordinator / Degree Programmes in Classical Music, Cultural Management, Fashion and Clothing, Performing Arts and Pop/Jazz Music
+International Coordinator / Degree Programmes in Classical Music, Cultural Management, Performing Arts and Pop/Jazz Music

 P.O.
 Box 4050

 Students will receive an automatic confirmation after sending the online application form successfully.

-Within a month after the application period has ended all students will receive information whether they have been accepted as exchange students or not.
+Within a month after the application period has ended you will receive information on whether you have been accepted as exchange student or not.
 Accepted students will receive an information package and an invitation / acceptance letter.

 All exchange students are expected arrive before the orientation (see Academic Calendar).
-After arrival, you might have to modify your Learning Agreement for a variety of reasons: timetable clashes, unsuitability of chosen courses (in level or content), etc. Changes to the Learning Agreement can then be made using the second page of the Learning Agreement (pdf).
+After arrival, you might have to modify your Learning Agreement for a variety of reasons: timetable clashes, unsuitability of chosen courses (in level or content), etc. Changes to the Learning Agreement can then be made.

 Questions?
 Contact the international coordinator of your field of study.